stackbit-projects/first-stackbit-test-de2d6/content/pages/index.md

     title: 'Website Builds, SEO Consulting and Paid Advertising.'
     content: >
-      Your website is a business card, available online 24/7, with exactly the information you want to put out, Is it reaching the right people?
+      Your website is a business card, available online 24/7, with exactly the information you want to put out.

+      Is it reaching the right people?
     actions:
       - label: View Pricing
         url: /pricing